ScaDaMaLe/module-3/README.md

-# Module-3 of Scalable Data Science and Distributed Machine Learning
+# Module 3 of Scalable Data Science and Distributed Machine Learning

 ## Module 3 – Decision-making with Scalable Algorithms: